meganz/MEGAchat/Readme.md

  - `export PATH="$PATH:/<chromium_build_dir>"`

 ### Android Webrtc ###
-For more information about webRTC compilation for Android, you can visit this link https://github.com/meganz/MEGAchat/blob/develop/WebrtcAndroid.md
+For more information about WebRTC compilation for Android, you can visit this link [WebRTC for Android](https://github.com/meganz/MEGAchat/blob/develop/WebrtcAndroid.md).

 ## Get MEGAchat code ##